 - NoAuthNoPriv Neither message authentication nor encryption is used while communicating with the agent.
 No passwords are required. - AuthNoPriv Message authentication is used without encryption while communicating with the agent.
-An authentication protocol and password are required.
-The authentication password can be set to one of the global passwords defined under User #1 or User #2, or can be set on a per-node basis. - AuthPriv Both authentication and encryption are used when communicating with the agent.
-Both the authentication and privacy protocols and passwords are required.
-These passwords can be set to one of the global passwords defined under User #1 or User #2, or can be set on a per-node basis.
+An authentication protocol and password are required to be set up in agreement on the device and within NerveCenter's definition for the respective node.
+In NerveCenter The authentication protocol and password to be used can be set to either of the global protocols and passwords User #1 or User #2, or can be set on a per-node basis. - AuthPriv Both authentication and encryption are used when communicating with the agent.
+Both the authentication and privacy specifics are required to be set up in agreement on the device and within NerveCenter's definition for the respective node.
+In NerveCenter the protocols and passwords can be set to either of the global User #1 or User #2 definitions, or can be set on a pernode basis.